rahit/fastsemsim/fastsemsim/documentation/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once an ontology (and possibly an annotation corpus) has been loaded, semantic similarity scores can be calculated.
 As in the previous examples, a first quick glance at some simple code is presented, followed by a more complex example.

 Note that in any case an ontology (and the annotation corpus, if required) has to be already loaded.

 Please refer to the FastSemSim API section for a detailed description of the function to initialize semantic similarity measures and calculate semantic similarity scores.

+The complete example code is available in the file fastsemsim/examples/calculate_ss_on_go.py within the source tarball of FastSemSim.

 The quick way